michael-dollosa/challonge-cli-gui/README.md

 The application would notify you that you have to set your own Challonge API Key.
 You may create an account on their website - https://challonge.com/ to generate your own API Key.

-For the sake of testing, I have set my own API Key as the default state.

 ## List of possible commands

 Below are the list of commands currently working in this application